spacetx/slicedimage/README.rst

 dimensions           list    Yes       Names of the dimensions.
 Dimensions must include `x` and `y`. tiles                dict    Yes       See Tiles_ shape                dict    Yes       Maps each non-geometric dimension to the possible number of values for that
-                                       dimensions for the tiles in this `Image shard TOC`_. default_tile_shape   tuple   No        Default pixel dimensions of a tile, ordered as x, y. default_tile_format  string  No        Default file format of the tiles. zoom                 dict    No        See Zoom_
+                                       dimensions for the tiles in this `Image partition TOC`_. default_tile_shape   tuple   No        Default pixel dimensions of a tile, ordered as x, y. default_tile_format  string  No        Default file format of the tiles. zoom                 dict    No        See Zoom_